brandesdavid/brandesdavid/README.md

 ### Hi there 👋
+Thank you for visiting my GitHub profile! 🥳

 I'm currently studying Computer Science 💻 at the Technical University of Berlin.
-Thank you for visiting my GitHub profile! 🥳

-(Currently, I am building my projects right now, that's why there is pretty much nothing here.
+(I am building my projects right now, that's why there is pretty much nothing here.
 You'll see! 😉)

 <!--
 **brandesdavid/brandesdavid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.